-The Audit Committee of the Board of Directors has selected EY as the Company's independent auditors, to audit the consolidated financial statements of the Company for the fiscal year ending December 26, 2021.
-EY audited the Company's consolidated financial statements in 2019, 2020 and previously from 1990 through 2017.
+The Audit Committee of the Board of Directors has reappointed EY as the Company's independent auditors, to audit the consolidated financial statements of the Company for the fiscal year ending December 25, 2022.
+EY has audited the Company's consolidated financial statements since 2019 and previously from 1990 through 2017.